canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 Build technology that uses open standards to ensure your system works and communicates with other products or systems, and can easily be upgraded and expanded.

-Using open standards means you can:
+Adopting and using open standards means you can:

 - move between different technologies when you need to, avoiding vendor lock-in
 - quickly and easily change your service when you need to